Medicines are one of the treatments used for heavy periods. A number of factors are considered when working out the best medicine for you.

 Long-acting progestogen contraceptives

-This includes the contraceptive injection (Depo-Provera) and the contraceptive implant.
-Long-acting progesterone contraceptives are helpful in treating heavy periods, as most women don't have any period bleeding after a few months.
-However, some women can have bleeding that goes on for a long time.
-Read more about Depo-Provera and contraceptive implants.
+Long-acting progesterone contraceptives, eg, the contraceptive injection (Depo-Provera), are helpful in treating heavy periods, as most women don't have any period bleeding after a few months.
+However, some women can have irregular bleeding as a side effect.

 Medroxyprogesterone tablets (also called Provera) are taken during your period.
 They work by preventing the lining in your womb from growing quickly.
 Some common, short-term side effects of include weight gain, bloating, breast tenderness and headaches.
 Read more about medroxyprogesterone.